+Let us begin our outside journey with a few incredible gulf coast parks.
 The central gulf coast of Florida is premier territory for some of the most incredible natural habitats and marshlands, rivers and lakes.
-I find these environments fascinating, unique, and of course, they are perfect opportunity for all types of outdoor activity.
+I find these environments fascinating, unique, and of course; they are the perfect opportunity for all types of outdoor activity and exploration.

-Located in northwest Bradenton, Robinson Preserve offers a vast array of exploration and nature walks!
+Located in northwest Bradenton, Robinson Preserve offers a vast array of trails, wildlife, and foilage!
 You can enjoy all the beautiful smooth trails perfect for hiking and biking.
 Don’t forget to bring the kayak and enjoy a scenic nature tour around the preserve.

 The preserve is home to numerous birds and wildlife, therefore providing the best opportunity for nature photography.
 After a recent expansion project, it is now made up of about 682 acres consisting of a mix of preserved mangrove, tidal marsh, and former agricultural lands.